-The Bard Graduate Center degree programs lead to the MA and PhD in the history of the decorative arts, design history, and material culture studies.
+The Bard Graduate Center degree programs lead to the MA and PhD in the history of decorative arts, design history, and material culture studies.

 West 86th: A Journal of Decorative Arts, Design History, and Material Culture.
-Available online and in print, the journal focuses on scholarship in material culture, design history, and the decorative arts.
+Available online and in print, the journal focuses on scholarship in material culture, design history, and decorative arts.

 Bard Graduate Center events include academic lectures, seminars and symposia.
 Topics inlcude modern design history, New York and American material culture, cultural history, conservation and museums, indigenous arts, silver, glass, 18th-and 19th-century French decorative arts, Renaissance and Early Modern material culture, and medieval material culture in China, Europe, and the Islamic world.